OlivierCodol/MotorNet/docs/source/index.rst

 MotorNet
 ========

-A Tensorflow-powered python toolbox to train deep neural networks to perform reaching movements.
+A Tensorflow-powered python toolbox to train deep neural networks to perform motor tasks.

 ..
    -----------------------------------------------------------------------------------------------